-Wrangle the wires behinds your desk with these cable management options
+Best cable management solutions 2022

 Best Cable Clip: OHill Self Adhesive Cord Holders

-Cable clips may not wholly solve a hectic bundle of wires, but it can make organizing them a bit easier — especially when paired up with some of the options above.
+Cable clips might not be enough to solve a hectic bundle of wires, but they can make organizing them a bit easier, especially when paired up with some of the options above.

 These handy little rubber clips work great for keeping ends of cables easily accessible.
 Once you find the spot on your table that you want to keep your regularly used plugs handy, just peel the back off and stick the clip into place.
 Next, it's as simple as pressing the wire into the slot just behind the plug when you aren't using the cord, and the holder will keep it from sliding off the desk.